10 Things You Did Not Know About The Prague Marian Column

 8) The angels on the corners have specific functions.
 The first angel uses a spear to strike down the devil, she represents wisdom.
 The second defeats a lion with a sword, she represents righteousness.
 The third fights a dragon and represents bravery.
 The fourth angel defeats the devil with the cross and represents gentleness.

-9) If the sun is shining then when the shadow of the Marian Column is on the meridian line then it’s 12 noon according to old Czech time.
+9) If the sun is shining then when the shadow of the Marian Column is on the Prague Meridian line then it’s 12 noon according to old Czech time.

 10) The foundation blocks supporting the pedestal/column each weigh 1 ton.
 Cities that contain a Marian Column were asked to donate CZK28,000 for a stone.
 As a thank you, the name of the donating town, city or group is carved into the base of that stone.